Arkshine/HTTP-Resources-Manager/README.md

 HTTP-Resources-Manager
 ======================

-Managing files sent from an HTTP server on the client.
+AMX Mod X module managing files sent from an HTTP server on the client.